tchoi8/dating/README.md

 This is [the project's website](http://www.crowdpilot.me/).

 I said yes, because we have been talking about these things recently.
 And I had no success with [Coffee Meets Bagle](https://coffeemeetsbagel.com/), [OkCupid](https://www.okcupid.com/) and [HowAboutWe](http://www.howaboutwe.com/) so far, after one month of trying.
+Lauren said "I think the chances of it being your future wife might be low but I thought it could be a funny, weird, interesting date experience to have."

+I am trying this to prover her wrong.
+May this be the path to find my true love.

 I will keep a repo of before, during and after the date.